JLaw96/be-nc-games-own/README.md

 # Finally

 That covers everything you need to know for this database.
-You can now use applications such as [Insomnia](https://insomnia.rest/) in order to test the endpoints
+You can now use applications such as [Insomnia](https://insomnia.rest/) in order to test the endpoints.